howtographql/howtographql/content/frontend/vue-apollo/5-authentication.md

 </Instruction>

-Finally, go ahead and add the `AppLink` to the `AppHeader` component that allows the users to navigate to the `Login` page.
+Finally, go ahead and add the `AppLink` to the `AppHeader` component that allows users to navigate to the `Login` page.

 <Instruction>